guyjin/thesticks/cast/index.md

 title: Cast
 ---

 The Sticks has a small number of characters.
-It' easier to to tell the stories when we don't have to keep track of a cast of thousands, right?
+It's easier to to tell the stories when we don't have to keep track of a cast of thousands, right?

 ## Milicent McGillicutty